 One night in November of ’57 someone hurriedly pulled into the driveway, spoke with urgency, and Mom ran.
 I don’t remember the time of day, I don’t remember if Dad was working evenings or was just late getting home from his day shift.
 I had been sleeping in the bedroom that adjoined the living room and woke to fragmented hysteria.
 I remember Mom crying, Margaret and Sharon were crying, I remember hearing the words “dead” and “railroad tracks” and “train killed him.”
 I put 2 and 2 together and came up with Daddy getting hit by a train on the way home.
 “DADDY!!?”
 Almost as soon as I cried out, I saw him run into the room and grab Mom.
 Now I was confused and really, really glad he was ok.
 It took a few minutes to learn that Tony, 3 weeks shy of 2, was gone.

-The impact bounced him and he was thrown.
 There was no crushing, no tearing, and no movement —- no life.
-He looked peacefully asleep as if that could in any way comfort a mother who was seconds away from saving her baby.
+He looked peacefully asleep as if that could in any way comfort a mother who couldn’t save her child.

 Somehow she found a way to call the Cameron switchboard and a car was sent to fetch Mom.
-Somehow Mom found a way to get to the desert on a train.
+The church board met and gave Mom money to go to New Mexico.
 Somehow, she managed to comfort her broken daughter.
 The 3 year old did and didn’t know what was going on.
 How could he and at 3, why should he?
 Mama, where’s Tony?
-Tony, wake up.

-Mom told us that the priest was unsympathetic and refused to preside over a funeral for a child that hadn’t been baptised.
+Mom told us that the priest was unsympathetic and refused to preside over a funeral for a child that hadn’t been baptized into the Catholic church.
 Mary told him off and took her baby.
-His grave remained unmarked until this summer when his siblings, all but two of whom never knew him, placed the stone, laid roses, and paid tribute.
+His grave remained unmarked until 2007, when his siblings, all but two of whom never knew him, placed the stone, laid roses, and paid tribute.